 CO2 Risks in Spooky Effects, Concerts, Venues

-Now, because CO2 is used to create these effects and while a small rise in CO2 levels are not noticeable or harmful, at concentrations up to 1% (10,000 ppm) it will make some people feel drowsy.
+Because CO2 is used to create these effects and while a small rise in CO2 levels is not noticeable or harmful, at concentrations up to 1% (10,000 ppm) it will make some people feel drowsy.

 Concentrations between 1% and 5% can cause dizziness, headaches, visual impairment, and unconsciousness in as little as a few minutes.
 And according to the National Institute of Occupational Safety and Health (NIOSH) concentrations above 5% (50,000) may cause asphyxiation, even in the presence of sufficient oxygen.